-Overall risk treatment: Treat, with a particular focus on maintaining or reducing project costs and timescales
+Overall risk treatment: Reduce, with a focus on maintaining or reducing project costs and timescales

 The outline business case was submitted on 30 March 2017, and DfT confirmed approval of this following the autumn statement in November 2017.
 There is a risk that the scheme development could see changes to the scheme, and therefore to the agreed business case, and any changes will need to be addressed/agreed with DfT.
 Progress against actions are: